ddev/ddev/docs/content/users/install/shell-completion.md

 Most people like to have shell completion on the command line.
 In other words, when you're typing a command, you can hit `<TAB>` and the shell will show you what the options are.
 For example, if you type `ddev <TAB>`, you'll see all the possible commands. `ddev debug <TAB>` will show you the options for the command.
 And `ddev list -<TAB>` will show you all the flags available for [`ddev list`](../usage/commands.md#list).

-Shells like Bash and Zsh need help to do this though, they have to know what the options are.
-DDEV provides the necessary hint scripts, and if you use Homebrew, they get installed automatically.
+Shells like Bash and Zsh need help to do this though, they have to know what the options are, and DDEV provides the necessary hint scripts.

 ## macOS Bash with Homebrew